xipengwang-alex/xipengwang-alex.github.io/projects/systudio.md

 As the primary author, I coordinated and overseed all aspects of the project.

-Our synthetic data generation pipeline consists of a six-stage process that transforms 3D models into deployable computer vision models:
+Our synthetic data generation pipeline for SyStudio consists of a six-stage process that transforms 3D models into deployable computer vision models:
  - Model Initialization
  - Parameter Randomization
  - Rendering the Image and Annotation Extraction